This article explains the main steps in settling someone’s affairs after death.

 If the deceased (or the deceased's spouse) operated a business in the year of death:

-- death between January 1 and December 16: June 15 of the following year
+- Death between January 1 and December 15: June 15 of the following year

 - death between December 16 and December 31: six months from the date of the death

-- provincial, death between November 1 and December 31: June 15 of the following year
+- whatever the date of death up to June 15 of the following year

 Important!
-Whether or not the deceased (or the spouse) operated a business, the deadline for paying any taxes wed will depend on the date of the death:
+Whether or not the deceased (or the spouse) operated a business, the deadline for paying any taxes owed will depend on the date of the death:

 - death between January 1 and October 31: April 30 of the following year